 The terms grid and block come from the CUDA programming model.
 A GPU executes groups of threads called thread blocks.
 To execute a kernel, the application launches a grid of these thread blocks.
 Each block runs on one of the GPUs multiprocessors and is assigned a certain range of IDs that it uses to address a unique data range.
-In this case our thread blocks have 128 threads each.
-The grid the compiler has constructed is also 2D, 8 blocks wide and 1022 blocks tall.
+In this case our thread blocks have 32x4, 128 threads each.
+The grid the compiler has constructed is also 2D, 32 blocks wide and 256 blocks tall.
 This is just enough to cover our 1024x1024 grid.
-But we don't really need that many blocks - if we tell the compiler to launch fewer, it will automatically generate a sequential loop over data blocks within the kernel code run by each thread.
+But we don't really need that many blocks -- if we tell the compiler to launch fewer, it will automatically generate a sequential loop over data blocks within the kernel code run by each thread.

 Note: You can let the compiler do the hard work of mapping loop nests, unless you are certain you can do it better (and portability is not a concern.)
-When you decide to intervene, think about different parallelization strategies (loop schedules): in nested loops, distributing the work of the outer loops to the GPU multiprocessors (on PGI = gangs) in 1D grids.
+When you decide to intervene, think about different parallelization strategies (loop schedules): in nested loops, distributing the work of the outer loops to the GPU multiprocessors (on OpenACC = gangs) in 1D grids.
 Similarly, think about mapping the work of the inner loops to the cores of the multiprocessors (CUDA threads, vectors) in 1D blocks.
 The grids (gangs) and block (vector) sizes can be viewed by setting the environment variable ACC_NOTIFY.
 To get you started, here are some experiments we conducted for these computational kernels and this accelerator:

 Accelerator Grid Outer Loop Gang Outer Loop Vector Inner Loop Gang Inner Loop Vector Seconds

-GK520 1024x1024 8 32 1.721
+GK520 1024x1024 8 32 0.508

-4 64 0.479
+4 64 0.510

-8 32 0.354
+8 32 0.379

-16 32 0.380
+16 32 0.410

-4 64 0.355
+4 64 0.379

-Try to modify the task4.f90 code for the main computational loop nests in the window below.
+Try to modify the task4.c (/4vwkFv7K/edit/C/task4/task4.c) code for the main computational loop nests in the window below.
 You'll be using the openacc loop constructs gang() and vector().
-Look at task4_solution.f90 if you get stuck:
+Look at task4_solution.c if you get stuck: